Pope Francis hospitalized for planned intestinal surgery

 “I ask you to pray for the pope, pray in a special way,” Francis had asked the faithful in the square on June 27.
 “The pope needs your prayers,” he said, adding his thanks and saying “I know you will do that.”

 A diverticulum is pouch-like protrusion through the muscular wall of the intestine.
-When diverticula become inflamed — a common condition, especially in older people — a narrowing of that part of the intestine can sometimes occur, and surgery might be required, according to gastroenterological experts.
-Such a surgery can be performed with general anesthesia, possibly with a laparoscopic intervention.
-Sometimes a resectioning of the affected portion of the intestinal is needed.
+When diverticula become inflamed — a common condition, especially in older people — a narrowing of that part of the intestine can sometimes occur, and surgery might be required, according to gastroenterologists.
+Such surgery can be performed under general anesthesia, possibly with a laparoscopic intervention.
+Sometimes a resectioning of the affected part of the intestine is needed.

 Francis is in generally good health, but did have part of one lung removed as a young man.
 He also suffers from sciatica, in which a nerve affects the lower back and leg, a painful condition that has forced him at times to skip scheduled appearances.